lckoyle/clairekoyle/README.md

 I care about building bridges between technology, policy, and community health.

-I recently earned my M.S. in Public Policy & Management from Carnegie Mellon University.
+I earned my M.S. in Public Policy & Management from **Carnegie Mellon University** and my B.A. in Politics and Environmental Studies from **Whitman College**.

-Previously: health care intern at the Center for American Progress; English teacher in South Korea; commercial salmon fisher-woman in Alaska; city council campaign manager in Denver
+**Previously**: health care intern at the Center for American Progress; English teacher in South Korea; commercial salmon fisher-woman in Alaska; city council campaign manager in Denver

 ---